Lars JunghansAssociate Professor of Architecture

 Junghans began teaching as a lecturer at the University of Liechtenstein in parallel with his career as a professional engineer.
-Subsequently, in 2010 he started his academic career at the University of Michigan as an Assistant Professor with a special focus on sustainable architecture, building technology and building physics.
+Subsequently, in 2010, he started his academic career at Taubman College, with a special focus on sustainable architecture, building technology, and building physics.

 Junghans received a PhD in building science from the Swiss Federal Institute of Technology ETH.
 His doctoral thesis focused on integrated façade technologies and HVAC systems for tropical and subtropical climates.
 As a postdoctoral fellow at the University of California, Berkeley, he worked on the development of a dynamic simulation tool designed to provide predictive feedback for architectural office applications through design phases of project development.